id-aaryan/id-aaryan.github.io/README.md

-Company: Stealth AI human factors software startup
+# Stealth AI human factors software startup

 Summary: Traditional software for carrying out human factors and ergonomics assessments is slow, manual and expensive.
 We are automating these assessments to speed up the engineering timeline tenfold.